scottisyoung/Daily-Notes/Ruby/RubyNotes.md

             *   user_input.gsub(/s/, "th")
             *   this will replace the s with a th

+####  .split
+            *   text.split(",")
+            *   This will take in a string and return an array.
+If we in a bit of text in parentheses, .split will      divide the string wherever it sees a bit of text, called a __delimiter__.
+Like above, the text will      be divided wherever it sees a ,

 #### .upcase / .downcase / .capitalize

             *   "scott young".upcase